-Representatives for the City and the G.A.M.E have negotiated and reached a consensus regarding the terms of the Agreement for FY 2019-2021, which was ratified by the G.A.M.E on October 30, 2018 (Exhibit A).
-The proposed Agreement contains changes to the terms from the prior agreement, which are outlined below.
+Representatives for the City and the GAME have negotiated and reached an agreement regarding the terms of the Agreement for FY 2021-2024, which was ratified by the GAME on April 21, 2021 (Exhibit "A").
+The proposed Agreement does contain changes to the terms from the prior agreement.

-The estimated cost of implementing the new Agreement is approximately \$6,859,275 over a three-year period.
-(See Exhibit B -Cumulative Cost Analysis).
+DISCUSSION: The estimated cost of implementing the new Agreement is approximately \$6.86 million dollars over a three-year period.
+(See Exhibit "B" - Cumulative Cost Analysis).

-The new Agreement (FY 2019-21) includes the following changes:
+The changes to the prior Agreement (FY 2018-2021) include the following: